-Tailgate parties: Weather permitting, cordon off a section of the parking lot and recruit staff or volunteers to park their cars together and set up a cooking area to grill brats, hot dogs and hamburgers.
-Coordinate with the kitchen staff to provide some side courses like potato salad, baked beans and coleslaw.
+Weather permitting, cordon off a section of the parking lot and recruit staff or volunteers to park their cars together and set up a cooking area to grill brats, hot dogs, and hamburgers.
+Coordinate with the kitchen staff to provide some side courses like potato salad, baked beans, and coleslaw.
 Set up tables where residents can eat, and bring everyone back inside to the day room to watch the game on TV.

-Holiday programs: Some ideas include holding a Labor day picnic and inviting residents' families, offering Halloween trick-or-treating so children from the surrounding community can go from room to room gathering treats, and holding a Christmas decorating party to trim the tree.
+Some holiday ideas include holding a Labor day picnic or early Thanksgiving celebration and inviting residents' families, offering Halloween trick-or-treating so children from the surrounding community can go from room to room gathering treats, and holding a Christmas decorating party to trim the tree.
 Other ideas include holding an Easter egg hunt for the residents' grandchildren, or having a 4th of July celebration that might even include watching the local fireworks display.
 You might even consider holding a New Year's Eve celebration, although many facilities have their party in the afternoon or early evening rather than keep residents up until midnight.

 These activities are designed to promote physical and mental health.